 Regularly test the alarm system and detector units.
 The Testing of carbon monoxide detector is required once a month.

 Take one day to check your detectors physical condition, batteries, and circuits (if hardwired).
 After that, push the test button on your device to check if your entire carbon monoxide detector system is functioning properly.
 Station some family members on areas where the detectors are; they should be able to hear the alarms go off once you’ve started testing the detector system.

 Testing should ideally be a part of your housekeeping routine.
 However, many people forget to test their carbon monoxide detectors.

-Remember to always take time to test the smoke detectors system and don’t just brush it off.
+Remember to always take time to test the smoke and carbon monoxide detectors system and don’t just brush it off.
 In fact, basic testing is as easy as pushing a button on your detectors or smartphone (if you use a modern smart detector)!